led-mirage/PingMonitor/README.md

 3. Run `PingMonitor.exe`.

 💡 Note:
-If Windows Defender or other antivirus software flags the executable, please refer to the VirusTotal Scan Result for more information.
+- If Windows Defender or other antivirus software flags the executable, please refer to the VirusTotal Scan Result for more information.
+- **Before updating to a new version, please backup your hosts.txt file to avoid overwriting any custom configurations.**
+- **The PingMonitor.dll.config (App.config) file may contain important updates in new versions.
+If you have customized this file, carefully merge your changes to include any new settings.**

 ### v1.1.0 VirusTotal Scan Result